The Further Adventures of... The Saw Doctors

 The Further Adventures of The Saw Doctors is a 2010 album by Irish rock group The Saw Doctors.
 It was their 7th studio album, long-awaited after the released of The Cure Album.
 It was released on 17 September 2010 in Ireland and on iTunes and was released on 27 September 2010 in the UK.
-It was sold on Amazon.com as part of a Limited Edition Set including the CD plus a bonus DVD.
+It was sold on Amazon as part of a Limited Edition Set including the CD plus a bonus DVD.
 The album reached number 58 in the UK Album Chart in its first week.